Tashaun33/Enigma-Excursions/README.md

 To analyze my travel dataset — which includes variables like TicketPrice, ReturnTrip, TripType, Age, Gender, TravelTime, and Region — I relied primarily on Python within a Jupyter Notebook environment.
 My goal was to maintain an interactive, experiment-friendly workspace that supported both exploratory analysis and visual storytelling.

-Tool / Library	Purpose	Reason for Choice
+Tool / Library	Purpose	Reason for Choice:

-Pandas	Data cleaning, transformation, and aggregation	Provides flexible handling of mixed-type data (categorical + numeric) and fast filtering/grouping
+Pandas:	Data cleaning, transformation, and aggregation:	Provides flexible handling of mixed-type data (categorical + numeric) and fast filtering/grouping.

-Matplotlib	Foundational plotting	Simple, customizable visualizations ideal for quick exploratory plots.
+Matplotlib:	Foundational plotting:	Simple, customizable visualizations ideal for quick exploratory plots.

-NumPy	Numerical computation	Used for normalizing TicketPrice and calculating mean/median efficiently
+NumPy:	Numerical computation:	Used for normalizing TicketPrice and calculating mean/median efficiently.

 I began with Matplotlib due to familiarity and control.

- Experimentation with Tools and Methodologies Experiment 1: Comparing Matplotlib vs Plotly
+ Experimentation with Tools and Methodologies Experiment 1: Comparing Matplotlib vs Power BI

 I explored how each library represented price distributions by trip type: